Enjoy loans with competitive interest rates and simplified payments.

 Leading Club also provides personal loans for major purchases, vacations, relocations and other purposes.

-What features come with a Lending Club personal loan?
+What benefits come with a Lending Club personal loan?

 If you’re considering a personal loan from Lending Club, take some time to consider the following features: